justnonamenoname/lifeticle/readme.md

 ### Structure
 Structurally, consciousness in the brain consists of:

-1) A functional part of the brain without perception/sensations/qualia/phenomenal consciousness
+1) A functional part of the brain without perception/sensations/qualia/phenomenal consciousness, includes memory
 2) Phenomenal consciousness - the sum of qualia
 3) Qualia includes the sense of "self"
 4) Lifeticle - the real "self"